ibi-group/otp-middleware/README.md

 | --- | --- | --- |
 | OTP_API_ROOT | This is the address of the OTP server, including the root path to the OTP API, to which all OTP related requests will be sent to. | http://otp-server.example.com/otp |

+### Trip Monitoring

+See [Trip Monitoring](docs/trip-monitoring.md) for configuration and more information about trip monitoring.

 ### Live Tracking Actions

 See [OTP-middleware Live Tracking](docs/live-tracking.md) for configuration and more information about live tracking.